microsoft/fast/packages/fast-css-editor-react/src/position/README.md

 # CSSPosition
-The `CSSPosition` component shows the CSS position value as a select, it will also provide a callback for updated this value.
+The `CSSPosition` component shows the CSS position value as a select, it will also provide a callback for updating this value.
 When set to "absolute" it will include a UI for allowing the user to select left/right/top/bottom and enter numbers for pixel positioning.
 The components position will default to static if not set.

 ## Usage
 ```jsx